Blepharoplasty in Austin, TX, With Dr. Yula Indeyeva

-Blepharoplasty can address the signs of aging including changes in the eyelids, forehead, and upper face that can make us look older– they can also create the appearance of being perpetually angry or exhausted.
-Rather than resigning yourself to the inevitable aging process, consider a permanent approach to facial rejuvenation with a brow lit or blepharoplasty.
+Aging inevitably involves changes in the eyelids, forehead, and upper face that can not only make you look older, but also create a perpetually angry or exhausted appearance.
+Instead of resigning yourself to this process, consider a permanent approach to facial rejuvenation with eyelid surgery, also known as blepharoplasty.

-Blepharoplasties (eyelid surgery) is an excellent option for men and women looking to rejuvenate their eyelids and upper face.
-As a highly trained, motivated, and compassionate facial plastic surgeon, Dr. Yula Indeyeva strives to use this operation to help her patients recapture their youthful expressions and highlight their uniqueness to the world once more.
+Upper and lower blepharoplasty is an excellent option for men and women looking to rejuvenate their eyelids and upper face.
+As a highly trained, motivated, and compassionate facial plastic surgeon, Dr. Yula Indeyeva uses advanced techniques to help her patients recapture their youthful expressions and highlight their uniqueness to the world once more.

 Brow Lift or Blepharoplasty – Which is Right for Me?